Bennington bands together and braves shave for 2-year-old with cancer

 Her mother, Sara Scanlon, a local school teacher, has had to take a leave of absence to care for her during treatments and fight for Finley’s life.
 Her father, Robert Scanlon, works as hard as he can to be by their side, and yet tries to maintain some income to provide for the family.

+Commander of the Bennington VFW, Norman LeBlanc, heard about Finley from Lions Club President Matt Gras.
+The heads of the two organizations knew something had to be done to help the Scanlons.

+“All little girls are made of sugar and spice and everything nice.
+And when you look a the eyes of a child, as a parent, as a grandparent, we had to do something,” LeBlanc said.

-24-year Veteran Navy Seabee Senior Chief Norm LeBlanc, who hasn’t shaved his beard since he retired from the Navy in September 2012, “Braved the Shave” for a $500 bet, but the effort snowballed into $55,000 raised from community efforts.
+Leblanc is a 24-year Veteran of the Navy Seabees and retired as Senior Chief in 2012.
+He has been sporting a full beard since the day of his retirement ceremony.
+To gain traction and get the town excited, Norm decided to “Brave the Shave” for a $500 bet, but the effort snowballed into $55,000 raised from community efforts.

 As a community, several local clubs joined together and fundraised to help the young family during this trying time.
 VFW Post 1332, the Bennington Eagles, Bennington Elks Lodge No. 567, American Legion Post 13, Norshaft’s Lions, two Rotary Clubs, and many others are still committed to raising as much money as possible to help Finley and her parents, Robert and Sara Scanlon.